 Using local drives on the compute nodes¶

-The Wildwood HPC cluster has local drives mapped to the /scratch
+The Wildwood HPC cluster has local drives mapped to the /scratch volume.
+This is a change from the old infrastructure,

-.
+where local drives were mapped as /data.
 We made this change for two primary reasons.
-For one, /scratch
+For one, /scratch makes more

-intuitive sense when thinking about naming conventions, as the files stored in /scratch
+intuitive sense when thinking about naming conventions, as the files stored in /scratch should be considered temporary

-and should be somewhat routinely cleaned up, while /data
+and should be somewhat routinely cleaned up, while /data should be considered non-temporary.
+And second, the /data

 volume was previously used for different purposes on different types of machines.
-For webservers, the /data
+For webservers, the /data drive is

 used to store resources necessary to run the websites that are hosted on the device.
-Therefore, the /data
+Therefore, the /data drive was

 unavailable to users for writing in some cases, causing software error messages, including on the login and file nodes